Zaid-Ajaj/Fable.Remoting/documentation/src/dependency-injection.md

     getTodos: unit -> Async<Todo list>
 }
 ```
 As you can see, the protocol only has one function that returns a list of `Todo` items.
-An implementation of such protocol can be simply constructed from a static list of this type:
+An implementation of such a protocol can be simply constructed from a static list of this type:
 ```fs
 let todoApi = {
     getTodos = fun () ->